AymanNaif/data-structures-and-algorithms/Data-Structures/trees/README.md

 - Write instance methods of a Binary Tree pre-order, in-order and post-order which show a list of the tree values in these traversal orders.
 Write instance methods of a Binary Search Tree add and contains which update and read a Binary Search Tree for a value in time O(log n).

+- write method in BinaryTree class that find the maximum value in a numaric tree

 ## Approach & Efficiency

 - API methods of instances of a Binary Tree and a Binary Search Tree pre-order, in-order and post-order take Big O time O(n) and space O(1).
 The API method of instances of a Binary Search Tree add and contains take Big O time O(log n) and space O(1).